neoking89/owlsight/README.md

 * Introduced the `generate_stream` method to all `TextGenerationProcessor` classes.
 * Various minor bug fixes.
 * Enabled modular imports of individual components from the **owlsight** library, allowing direct usage of specific functionalities in Python scripts and applications.

+1.1.0

+- Added Retrieval Augmented Generation (RAG) for enriching prompts with documentation from python libraries.
+This option is also added to the configuration.
+- History with autocompletion is now also available when writing prompts.
+Prompts can be autocompleted with TAB.